raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 --- /hint ---
 --- /hints ---

 Most of the time our function will fail to match the cipher and crib text because the rotor choice will be wrong.
-On one occasion (we hope!) the cipher and crib texts will match because we have found the machine setting used.
+On one occasion (we hope!) the cipher and crib texts will match because we have found the right machine setting.

 + In the main part of your program, write a loop to call the function once for every possible rotor choice combination in the `rotors` list.
 For each time the function is called, print out the results.
-If ever a start position is returned that is not "Cannot find settings", break out of the loop - the settings have been found!
+If ever a start position is returned that is not "Cannot find settings", break out of the loop — the settings have been found!

 --- hints ---
 --- hint ---